skalenetwork/node-cli/README.md

 -   `--yes` - remove without additional confirmation

-You can also specify env file which will update parameters in .env file used in skale node init
+You can also specify file with environment variables which will update parameters in env file used during skale node init
 -   `--env-file` - path to env file where parameters are defined

 ### Wallet commands